Self-Employed Mortgages

 How to get the best rates

-To get the best rates on a self-employed mortgage, save up as much deposit as possible, make sure your credit report is in good shape and collect three years’ of accounts.
-While there are providers who will lend to customers without all these things, the more boxes you can tick, the more lenders you’ll have to choose from.
+To get the best rates on a self-employed mortgage, save up as much deposit as possible, make sure your credit report is in good shape and collect three years of accounts.
+While some providers will lend to customers without all these things, the more boxes you can tick, the more lenders you’ll have to choose from.

-To get an idea of the current deals available for self-employed mortgage applicants, take a look at our rates table below.
+Check out our rates table below to get an idea of the current deals available for self-employed mortgage applicants.

 Looking for more rates and deals?